 When you work alongside the same person for 20 years, you tend to have a pretty good idea of what his personality is like and how he approaches life.

 Jose Maria del Corral spent that length of time working with Archbishop Jorge Mario Bergoglio in the field of education in Buenos Aires.
-Now, he is heading up a charity, inspired by Pope Francis, which aims to improve education worldwide and make it more inclusive, especially for pupils in low-income schools.
+Now, he is heading up a charity, inspired by Pope Francis, that aims to improve education worldwide and make it more inclusive, especially for pupils in low-income schools.

-On a visit to Rome in mid-March, del Corral spoke to the Register about Pope Francis, including his personality and his enthusiasm for this project.
+During a visit to Rome in mid-March, del Corral spoke to the Register about Pope Francis, including his personality and his enthusiasm for this project.

 How involved is the Pope in this project?

-Totally — there’s full commitment.
+Totally; there’s full commitment.
 The Pope himself launched the project in August.
 He took advantage of his experience as archbishop of Buenos Aires; he led similar projects when he was archbishop.
 We’re sending him a monthly report about the evolution of the program and the expansion of networking all around the world.
 Yesterday, after a lunch with the Argentine president, he planned to take a little nap, as he does every day.
-But, instead, he decided to suspend the nap and receive us — and we spent two hours talking about the project.
+But, instead, he decided to suspend the nap and receive us, and we spent two hours talking about the project.